-EMERGENCY CARDS - We maintain an emergency card for each student.
-The emergency card is used for day-to-day student release, and for emergency contact in the event of injury or illness.
+EMERGENCY CARDS/CONTACTS - We maintain an emergency card for each student obtained from the Emergency Contacts in the Aeries Parent Portal.
+The emergency card/contact is used for day-to-day student release, and for emergency contact in the event of injury or illness.
 This card also lists allergies, pre-existing medical conditions, authorizes first aid, and in an extreme emergency, treatment by emergency medical personnel and/or transport to a medical facility.

-It is extremely important that this card contain the full (first and last) name of each person authorized to pick up the student.
+It is extremely important that this card/Aeries Parent Portal contact contain the full (first and last) name of each person authorized to pick up the student.
 This includes the names of both parents, any stepparents, older siblings, relatives, friends, baby-sitters, and neighbors who have your permission to pick up your child.
 Someone should be available to pick up your child within 15 minutes of a call from school.

-It is imperative that we be notified immediately if any information changes.
+It is imperative that we be notified immediately if any information changes and that updates in the Aeries Parent Portal are made.
 Please do not jeopardize the health and safety of your child by forgetting to update his/her emergency cards, or by failing to provide complete information.